 This may surprise you, but you don’t necessarily need thousands and thousands of dollars in emergency cash set aside.
-The size of your emergency fund depends on your lifestyle, goals, and current circumstances (e.g. paying off debt, kids vs. no kids, own a home vs. rent, etc.).
+The size of your emergency fund depends on your lifestyle, goals, and current circumstances (e.g. saving for a downpayment on a house, paying off debt, kids vs. no kids, etc.).

-If you’re single, rent a home, receive a steady full-time income, and are focusing on paying off your debt, then you can probably get by with an emergency savings of $1,000 to $1,500.
+If you’re single, rent a home, receive a steady full-time income, and are focusing on paying off your debt fast, then you can probably get by with an emergency savings of $1,000 to $1,500.

-Once you’ve paid off your high-interest debt and your finances are steady, you can switch from a starter emergency fund to a fully-funded one.
-Aim for at least 3 months worth of basic living expenses — things like your rent or mortgage, utilities, food, and gas.
-Again, if you have dependents or are self-employed, you’ll want to double that to a 6-month emergency savings fund.
+Whatever your circumstances, aim for at least three months’ worth of basic living expenses — things like your rent or mortgage, utilities, food, and gas.
+If you have dependents or are self-employed, you should consider doubling that to a six-month emergency savings fund.

 The more you can stow away for a rainy day, the better prepared you’ll be when that day comes.
 Ultimately, a 12-month savings cushion should be the goal.
 However, don’t let that discourage you if it seems far away.
 Even a few hundred dollars can be a serious budget saver.